 Check out the Broadway Theatre Seating Chart here.

-These timings may be subject to change during the holiday period.
+These timings may be subject to change.
 Click here to check out the real-time seat availability and pricing for the Broadway Theatre.

 Orchestra: Seating is accessible to all parts of the orchestra without steps.
 Wheelchair seating is located in the orchestra section only.